 Dental implants and dentures are among the most popular restorative options available to patients with missing or extracted teeth.
-While they are both a great way to replace a smile gap and improve your oral health, each dental service has its own unique benefits.
+While they are both a great way to replace a smile gap and improve your oral health, each dental service has its own unique benefits, according to specialists working at Oxford Dental Care of Idaho Falls.
 Here are a few of the main differences between dental implant procedures and denture procedures.

 Implants vs. Dentures:

 - Dental Implants – Dental implants are unique in that they are attached directly to your jawbone.
 This provides stability that many other restoratives don’t have.

 - Dentures – During your first appointment, an impression is taken of your jaw and tooth structure.
 A mold is then created and a final cast is custom designed for your smile.